 In their book titled Thanks for the Feedback: The Science and Art of Receiving Feedback Well, Douglas Stone and Sheilla Heen define three types of triggers that can evoke the sense of danger and influence the amygdala.
 These triggers are related to both oral and written feedback (e.g. 360° reviews).

-360° review coming soon to the HCM Deck platform!
+360° review now on the HCM Deck platform!

 The first type includes truth triggers.
 If you think that the feedback you receive is not based on facts, you perceive the evaluation as unfair, which leads to a strong emotional reaction and message distortion.